 Named Entities and Yahoo

 Will the ideas showing up in Yahoo patent filings be incorporated into what Bing offers sometime in the future?
-If so, Yahoo’s ideas on entities may fuel some very interesting approaches that we might see from Bing.
+If so, Yahoo’s ideas on entities may fuel some exciting approaches that we might see from Bing.

-My post from yesterday described how Yahoo might interpret queries by looking for entities or concepts within those queries, and applying labels to them in an effort to understand the intent behind a search.
+My post from yesterday described how Yahoo might interpret queries by looking for entities or concepts within those queries, and applying labels to them to understand the intent behind a search.

-Someone searching for [new york pizza sunnyvale] could be interpreted a number of different ways.
+Someone searching for [new york pizza sunnyvale] could be interpreted in many different ways.
 Yahoo might rewrite the query a couple of different ways, pulling entities from it and labeling each of those.

 For instance: